naoto-aoki-fy/ruby27_snap/README.md

   `.snap` files, extracting to `/snap/<name>/<revision>/` and creating wrapper scripts under `/snap/bin` for the commands defined in `meta/snap.yaml`.
-- **examples/setup_ruby27.sh** – Installs Ruby 2.7 using a downloaded Snap package,
+- **examples/setup_ruby27.sh** – Example script that installs Ruby 2.7 using these helpers.
-  skipping extraction when the destination directory already exists and only running `apt` commands when required packages are missing.
+  Extraction is skipped when the destination directory already exists and `apt` commands are run only when required packages are missing.

 ## Usage

-1. Run `examples/setup_ruby27.sh` as root to download and extract the Ruby 2.7 Snap package.
+1. Run `examples/setup_ruby27.sh` as root to download and install Ruby 2.7 as an example.
 If the extraction directory already exists, that step is skipped.
 Required packages are installed only when missing, so `apt-get update` and `apt-get install` are skipped if everything is already present.
 2. The wrapper scripts under `/snap/bin` make the installed commands available automatically; no activation step is required.
 3. Use `snap_install.sh <assert> <snap>` to extract a previously downloaded package into `/snap/<name>/<revision>/`.
 Wrapper scripts are created under `/snap/bin` so the commands can be executed without specifying the full path.
+4. To install a different Snap package, call `snap_download.sh` and `snap_install.sh` with the desired package name and channel.

 These scripts are experimental and assume a Linux environment with Snap and `squashfs-tools` available.